PerfectFit-project/virtual-coach-rasa/docs/design.md

 * Interact with Niceday app calendar.

 ## PostgreSQL database
-Stores PerfectFit-specific data, stores:
+Stores PerfectFit-specific data,
+* Stores:
-* Data about the user (name, age, stage of patient journey, preferences)
+  - Data about the user (name, age, stage of patient journey, preferences)
-* Sensor data.
+  - Sensor data.
+  - Any data that we need to conduct research
+* The interface to it will be an SqlAlchemy ORM (so no API abstraction)

 ## Content Management System
 Interface for domain experts to control the content of the application